Back to Basics: Amazon’s Return to TV Advertisements

 So, will Amazon’s effective push to television last?
 It’s difficult to say.

-However, this massive impact on television-friendly demographics, coupled with the campaign’s financial success, suggest that television isn’t as dead as some thought.
+However, this massive impact on television-friendly demographics, coupled with the campaign’s financial success, suggests that television isn’t as dead as some thought.

 If your digital marketing campaign isn’t drawing the attention you want, perhaps it’s time to consider a television run.
 Based on Amazon’s success, it’s clear that the demographic exists and can respond positively to advertisements on the medium.